serebrov/qmk_firmware/etc/flashing_notes.md

 Note: without the `-bl dfu` parameter, nothing bad happens, it just waiting for the controller and can not find it.

 Note: to reset the controller without the reset button, use RST and GND pins (there are two near each other on one side), connect them with tweezers.

+On the board, double press the reset button to put the controller into the flashing mode.

 ## Flashing Pro Micro